 Primary Care Networks (PCNs)

-Primary Care Networks (PCNs) are a key part of the NHS Long Term Plan, with all general practices required to be in a network by June 2019, and Clinical Commissioning Groups (CCGs) being required to commit recurrent funding to develop and maintain them.
+Primary Care Networks (PCNs) are a key part of the NHS Long Term Plan, with all general practices now in a PCN network, and Clinical Commissioning Groups (CCGs) being required to commit recurrent funding to develop and maintain them.

 The networks will have expanded neighbourhood teams which will comprise a range of staff such as GPs, pharmacists, district nurses, community geriatricians, dementia workers and Allied Health Professionals such as physiotherapists and podiatrists/chiropodists, joined by social care and the voluntary sector’.